stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 was inexpressibly shocked to see the pale and unconscious form of his sister there.
 Her face had a death-like quality that frightened his inmost spirit, and he flung himself on his knees by her side, awake to a realisation of what her passing away would mean to him.
-Long unused to private practice amidst his ceaseless quest for truth, he had lost the physician&rsquo;s instinct of first aid, and could only call out her name and chafe her wrists mechanically as fear and grief possessed him.
+Long unused to private practice amidst his ceaseless quest for truth, he had lost the physician's instinct of first aid, and could only call out her name and chafe her wrists mechanically as fear and grief possessed him.
 Then he thought of water, and ran to the dining-room for a carafe.
-Stumbling about in a darkness which seemed to harbour vague terrors, he was some time in finding what he sought; but at last he clutched it in shaking hand and hastened back to dash the cold fluid in Georgina&rsquo;s face.
+Stumbling about in a darkness which seemed to harbour vague terrors, he was some time in finding what he sought; but at last he clutched it in shaking hand and hastened back to dash the cold fluid in Georgina's face.
 The method was crude but effective.
 She stirred, sighed a second time, and finally opened her eyes.

-  &ldquo;You are alive!&rdquo; he cried, and put his cheek to hers as she stroked his head maternally.
+   "You are alive! " he cried, and put his cheek to hers as she stroked his head maternally.
 She was almost glad she fainted, for the circumstance seemed to have dispelled the strange Alfred and brought her own brother back to her.
 She sat up slowly and tried to reassure him.

-  &ldquo;I&rsquo;m all right, Al. Just give me a glass of water.
-It&rsquo;s a sin to waste it this way&mdash;to say nothing of spoiling my waist!
+   "I'm all right, Al. Just give me a glass of water.
+It's a sin to waste it this way--to say nothing of spoiling my waist!
 Is that the way to behave every time your sister drops off for a nap?
-You needn&rsquo;t think I&rsquo;m going to be sick, for I haven&rsquo;t time for such nonsense!&rdquo;
+You needn't think I'm going to be sick, for I haven't time for such nonsense! "

-  Alfred&rsquo;s eyes shewed that her cool, common-sense speech had had its effect.
+  Alfred's eyes shewed that her cool, common-sense speech had had its effect.
 His brotherly panic dissolved in an instant, and instead there came into his face a vague, calculating expression, as if some marvellous possibility had just dawned upon him.
 As she watched the subtle waves of cunning and appraisal pass fleetingly over his countenance she became less and less